Imagine Reimagined. June 9-11, 2020

 Imagine the possibilities

 I hope 2020 does not live on in our memories as the year of a devastating pandemic.
 Rather, I hope it becomes known as the year people realized they could do anything, despite a global pandemic.
-Like other companies this year, we will reimagine Imagine by taking it digital on June 9, 10, and 11.
+Like other companies this year, we will reimagine Imagine by taking it digitally on June 9, 10, and 11.
 And Imagine Digital will make no compromises.
 We expect to have the same provocative content, packaged and delivered in a memorable way by compelling speakers.
 Attendees will witness thoughtful, forward-looking keynote sessions from Automation Anywhere C-level executives, Zac Brown, CEO of McLaren Racing, Bask Iyer, CIO and chief digital transformation officer of VMWare, and many others.

 Most importantly, attendees will hear from our customers who will provide an unvarnished view of their firsthand experiences in transforming their businesses with Automation Anywhere solutions.
 More than 20 customers have enthusiastically agreed to present their stories from the comfort of their homes in our new shelter-in-place world.
 They are all well-known brands with insights into intelligent automation you won’t find anywhere else.
 Representatives from Sprint, Qualcomm, Nestle, Mastercard, Humana, and many more will speak at Imagine Digital.
 You can register for free here.